Boris Johnson hails ‘significant milestone’ as all over 50s offered Covid jab - The Courier

 Throughout the current month, the health service has prioritised second doses of the Pfizer and AstraZeneca vaccines with a record 475,230 people receiving their second jab on Saturday.

+Dozens of people were told to isolate after the Department for Health and Social Care said there had been 44 confirmed cases of the strain, with a further 30 suspected.

+It came as scenes posted on social media of revellers gathering in Soho, central London, following the latest easing of lockdown restrictions in England were lifted, prompted fears that social distancing guidelines were being ignored.

-Chris Hopson, chief executive of NHS Provider, which represents NHS Trusts, said it had been an “incredible achievement”.
+Chris Hopson, chief executive of NHS Providers, which represents NHS Trusts, said it was still important to prevent the spread of the disease following the “incredible achievement” of the vaccination programme.

 “While there is still a way to go with our vaccination programme, we welcome the progress being made, with the jabs due to be rolled out to the over 40s this week and all priority groups now offered a first dose,” he said.